 The Company's investment policies employ an approach whereby a mix of equities, fixed income and alternative investments are used to maximize the long-term return of plan assets for a prudent level of risk.
 The investment portfolio primarily contains a diversified blend of equity and fixed income investments.
 Equity investments are diversified across U.S. and non-U.S. stocks, as well as growth, value and small to large capitalizations.
 Fixed income investments include corporate and government issues, with short-, mid- and long-term maturities, with a focus on investment grade when purchased and a target duration close to that of the plan liability.
-Investment and market risks are measured and monitored on an ongoing basis through regular investment portfolio reviews, annual liability measurements and periodic asset/liability studies.
-The majority of the real estate component of the portfolio is invested in a diversified portfolio of high-quality, operating properties with cash yields greater than the targeted appreciation.
+Investment and market risks are measured and monitored on an ongoing basis through regular investment portfolio is invested in a diversified portfolio of high-quality, operating properties with cash yields greater than the targeted appreciation.
 Investments in other alternative asset classes, including hedge funds and commodities, diversify the expected investment returns relative to the equity and fixed income investments.
 As a result of our diversification strategies, there are no significant concentrations of risk within the portfolio of investments.